 Unfortunately, Internet Explorer is an outdated browser.
 Due to security vulnerabilities we do not support it.
 To have the best browsing experience, please upgrade to Microsoft Edge, Google Chrome, Firefox, Opera, or Safari.

 Many articles are written nowadays on the success of IIoT implementations, or rather, the lack of it.
 To start, the business case plays an important role, however, the fact that IIoT is a complex ecosystem is equally important to take into consideration when you get started.

 The IIoT ecosystem in a plant, building or city includes sensors, networks, gateways and IT/ IoT back-end infrastructure, all influencing each other and affecting the overall performance.
 More importantly, it all impacts the business case, and with that, the likelihood of successful implementation.

 For example, a connectivity network is used for multiple applications and use-cases but how do you properly calculate the returns of this investment when you just start with one application?

-In addition, applications and sensors have different network requirements and since the network impacts battery lifetime and therefor the business case, it is important to really understand network pro’s and con’s rather than taking the network selection for granted based on the wrong assumptions.
+In addition, applications and sensors have different network requirements and since the network impacts battery lifetime and therefore the business case, it is important to really understand network pro’s and con’s rather than taking the network selection for granted based on the wrong assumptions.